kubeflow/kubeflow/components/jupyterhub/README.md

 Images published under in the [Jupyter docker-stacks repo](https://github.com/jupyter/docker-stacks) should work directly with the Hub.
-The only requirements for the Jupyter notebook images that may be used with this instance of Hub is that notebook images must have the same version of JupyterHub must be installed (0.8.1 by default), and there must be a standard `start-singleuser.sh` accessible via the default `PATH`.
+The only requirements for the Jupyter notebook images that may be used with this instance of Hub is that notebook images must have the same version of JupyterHub installed (0.8.1 by default), and there must be a standard `start-singleuser.sh` accessible via the default `PATH`.